Stormiebox/SafeEntryGuard-Mod/README.md

 ## Description

-Safe Entry Guard provides a robust protection buffer for players upon their entry into the game.
-This is designed to ensure players have a short window of immunity from zombie attacks, especially during vulnerable moments when just logging in.
+Safe Entry Guard offers players a temporary protective buffer when entering the game, ensuring they have a fair chance to get oriented before potentially facing the zombie horde.

 ### **Key Features:**
-1. **Dual-layer Protection**: Unlike many other safe login mods which solely rely on ghost/invisibility mechanics (often to their detriment), Safe Entry Guard engages two layers of security: player invisibility and disabling zombies from attacking.
+1. **Triple-layer Protection**: Beyond the usual ghost/invisibility mechanics of other mods, Safe Entry Guard provides three layers of security: player invisibility, disabling zombies from attacking, and the new `setGhostMode` functionality.

-2. **Dynamic Duration**: If a player moves during their protective window, the duration of protection will automatically adjust, providing a reduced timeframe based on a sandbox-set multiplier.
+2. **Dynamic Duration**: Protection duration automatically adjusts if the player moves during the safety window, providing a shortened time based on a sandbox-defined multiplier.

-3. **Sandbox Customization**: Options are integrated directly into the game's sandbox settings, allowing server administrators or single-player users to fine-tune the mod's behavior to their preferences.
+3. **Sandbox Customization**: Fully integrated into the game's sandbox settings, allowing for precise mod behavior adjustments according to user preferences.

-4. **Dedicated Logger**: With an in-built debugging logger, users can get varied levels of debugging and information logging, ensuring easy troubleshooting and status tracking.

 ## Installation

 1. Download the Safe Entry Guard mod.
-2. Place the mod files into your `Project Zomboid/mods/` directory.
+2. Transfer the mod files into your `Project Zomboid/mods/` directory.
-3. Launch the game, go to mods, and enable "Safe Entry Guard".
+3. Launch the game, navigate to mods, and activate "Safe Entry Guard".
-4. Adjust sandbox settings as desired.
+4. Fine-tune sandbox settings to your liking.

 ## Sandbox Options

-- **Protection Duration**: Set the duration (in seconds) of protection after logging in or starting the game.
-This duration reduces upon player movement.
+- **Protection Duration**: Determine the duration (in seconds) of protection upon login or game initiation.
+This duration diminishes if the player moves.

-- **Movement Duration Multiplier**: Adjust the multiplier that's applied to the protection duration once the player moves.
-For instance, a value of 0.5 means the duration is halved upon movement.
+- **Movement Duration Multiplier**: Set the multiplier for the protection duration if the player moves.
+A value of 0.5, for example, cuts the duration in half after movement.

-- **Logger Verbosity Level**: Control the logging details.
-Ranges from 1 (DEBUG, most verbose) to 5 (CRITICAL, least verbose).
+- **Use Invisibility**: Choose whether to utilize the invisibility feature during the protection phase.

 ## Differences from Other Mods

-Many safe login mods have tried using an invisibility or "ghost mode" mechanic.
-However, they've often fallen short due to unreliable implementations.
-Safe Entry Guard stands out by:
+Several mods employ an invisibility or "ghost mode".
+However, these often fall short due to inconsistent implementations.
+Safe Entry Guard distinguishes itself by:

-- Implementing two layers of protection for the player.
-- Providing sandbox-adjustable parameters for customization.
-- Including a dedicated debug logger to assist with troubleshooting or mod performance analysis.
+- Offering triple-layered protection.
+- Permitting sandbox modifications for a personalized experience.

 ## Credits

 - **Author**: Hazy Lunar
-- **Affiliation**: Modder for the Valhalla Community.
+- **Affiliation**: An influential contributor and modder for the Valhalla Community.

-Special thanks to the Valhalla Community for their continuous support and feedback.
+Deep appreciation to the Valhalla Community for their unwavering support and insightful feedback.

-For questions, suggestions, or collaborations, contact [Hazy Lunar](https://ko-fi.com/hazylunar).
+For inquiries, suggestions, or potential collaborations, contact [Hazy Lunar](https://ko-fi.com/hazylunar).

-**Support & Donations**: Hazy Lunar is open to mod commissions for a small fee under $50, depending on the mod size.
+**Support & Donations**: Show support to Hazy Lunar.
+They're available for mod commissions for a modest fee under $50, depending on mod complexity.
 Buy them a coffee [here](https://ko-fi.com/hazylunar).

 ## License: Fair Use & Agreement

-This mod, "Safe Entry Guard," is provided as open-source software, free for all to use, modify, and distribute.
-While you are not obligated to do so, if you use or reference this mod in your own work or projects, we request the following:
+The "Safe Entry Guard" mod is open-source software, available for everyone to use, modify, and share.
+If you utilize or reference this mod in your work:

-1. **Provide Credit**: Acknowledge "Safe Entry Guard" as the source and provide appropriate credit to the author, Hazy Lunar.
+1. **Provide Credit**: Recognize "Safe Entry Guard" as the source and give appropriate acknowledgment to its author, Hazy Lunar.

-2. **Link Back**: Add a link to the original GitHub repository: [HazyLunar's GitHub](https://github.com/HazyLunar) and the Steam Workshop Collection: [Safe Entry Guard on Steam Workshop](https://steamcommunity.com/workshop/filedetails/?id=3018173209).
+2. **Link Back**: Include a link to the original GitHub repository: [HazyLunar's GitHub](https://github.com/HazyLunar) and the Steam Workshop Collection: [Safe Entry Guard on Steam Workshop](https://steamcommunity.com/workshop/filedetails/?id=3018173209).

-By utilizing or referencing this mod, you are agreeing to provide proper attribution as stated above.
-While not a strict legal requirement, it is a gesture of goodwill and respect for the effort and time the original creator has put into the development of this mod.
+By using or referencing this mod, you're adhering to offer the above attributions.
+While not a strict legal requirement, it's a mark of goodwill and respect for the dedication and hours the original creator invested into this mod's development.